Yup! I've gotten a chatbox for y'all, and you just-passing-by-ers. ;) [It's also on the right sidebar.]

 The fathers, representing their families, laid hands on Star and prayed their individual blessing on her.
 All of us (her friends), read our blessing cards to her.
 We laughed and cried together, especially at the end, when my same-name friend read her thank-you speech.
 I'm not ashamed to admit that I broke down (inwardly) when she did (outwardly).

+The food that followed was just as amazing as the ceremony itself.
 I was told that her mom got up at four in the morning to prepare all that food!
 The rest of the day was spent in sweet fellowship (the formal word for 'socializing'). xD

 All in all, I am again reminded just how much we have to be thankful for.
 Life may hold dread for some, but for the rest of us, we can rest assured that our Heavenly Father has planned out amazing things to happen in each of our lives.